archeos/archeos-menu/README.md

    * The **Category** entry must correspond to a category used in the menu.
 See the `menus/archeos-applications.menu` for the complete list of categories (eg. **Category=05-cad-applications;**)
    * Multiple categories can be assigned using the `;` separator.
    * The **Icon** entry must exists somewhere into `/usr/share/icons` or must be inserted into the `menu-icons/64x64/apps/` folder.
+   * The **X-Archeos-Package** entry must match the corrisponding ArcheOS debian package (installed).
+This information will be used by the `update-archeos-menu` script to build the actual list of applications into `/usr/share/applications/`.
+This permits to create desktop files that will not be used until the actual deb package is installed.

 To add a new submenu: